ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### REFRESH_TYPE

-This is the value taht indicates the refresh time of the materialized view.
+Indicates the refresh time of the materialized view.

 - C: COMPLETE
 - F: FAST